Samagra-Development/metabase/docs/handbook/additional-features.md

 C - Corresponding color

-X1 - X2 : 0-3Cr

-Y12 : All states with a population of 0-3Cr

-C12 : Color hex code

-Note - Y12 is the count of regions in X12.

 **Possible Configurations**

 Equally divided in terms of X ranges i.e. X12 = X23 = X34 ...